vitalvas/goradius/docs/docs/server.md

 # RADIUS Server Usage

-This guide covers how to implement and configure RADIUS servers using the GoRADIUS library.
+This guide covers how to implement RADIUS servers using the GoRADIUS library.

 ## Basic Server Setup